-The majority of enforcement matters pursued by the IES are done so through the offices of District Attorneys, the State Attorney General, and the US Attorney General.
-Enforcement may also be pursued administratively.
+The majority of enforcement matters conducted by the IES are pursued administratively.
+Enforcement matters may also be pursued through the offices of District Attorneys, the State Attorney General, and the US Attorney General.

 ADVISE, ASSIST, AND COORDINATE INVESTIGATIONS AND ENFORCEMENT: